-1. Needle and syringe programmes are one of the most cost-effective public health interventions in existence
+1 Needle and syringe programmes are one of the most cost-effective public health interventions in existence

-UNAIDS estimates the average cost of a needle and syringe programme (NSP) to be US\$23-71 per person per year.6 When the cost of treating the HIV and HCV infections that NSPs prevent is considered, NSPs are among the most cost-effective of all public health interventions.^{7,8}
+UNAIDS estimates the average cost of a needle and syringe programme (NSP) to be US\$23-71 per person per year.5 When the cost of treating the HIV and HCV infections that NSPs prevent is considered, NSPs are among the most cost-effective of all public health interventions.^{6,7}

 An economic analysis of Australia's 2000-2009 NSP found that, for every Australian dollar invested, more than four dollars were made in healthcare cost savings.
 By preventing new HIV infections, the NSP enabled the government to avoid significant costs associated with lifelong treatment.
-When a broader range of costs were taken into consideration, including productivity gains and losses, AU\$27 were saved for every dollar invested.9
+When a broader range of costs were taken into consideration, including productivity gains and losses, AU\$27 were saved for every dollar invested.8

-A study in Odessa, Ukraine found that providing NSP, alongside condoms and HIV-related information, via two stationery and one mobile site prevented around 790 HIV infections in just one year, saving US\$97 per HIV infection averted.10 Even with relatively low coverage levels of between 20-38%, the project was found to be both effective and cost-effective for HIV prevention.
+A study in Odessa, Ukraine found that providing NSP, alongside condoms and HIV-related information, via two stationery and one mobile site prevented around 790 HIV infections in just one year, saving US\$97 per HIV infection averted.9 Even with relatively low coverage levels of between 20-38%, the project was found to be both effective and cost-effective for HIV prevention.

-A study in Bangladesh indicates that early implementation of an NSP, when HIV prevalence among people who inject drugs is low, is more costeffective than when prevalence is above 40%.
-However, both approaches were still found to be cost-effective.11
+A study in Bangladesh indicates that early implementation of an NSP, when HIV prevalence among people who inject drugs is low, is more cost-effective than when prevalence is above 40%.
+However, both approaches were still found to be cost-effective.10

 Similarly, research from Yunnan province in China found NSPs to be cost-effective and cost-saving.
-The US\$1.04 million spent on NSPs between 2002 and 2008 is estimated to have saved US\$1.38-1.97 million in HIV treatment and care costs due to the number of infections prevented.12
+The US\$1.04 million spent on NSPs between 2002 and 2008 is estimated to have saved US\$1.38-1.97 million in HIV treatment and care costs due to the number of infections prevented.11

-2. Opioid agonist therapy is cost-effective for individuals and society
+2 Opioid substitution therapy is cost-effective for individuals and society

-Opioid agonist therapy (OAT) is more expensive than NSP, costing between US\$360-1,070 for methadone and US\$1,230-3,170 for buprenorphine per person per year, but it is still cost-effective.13 OAT's costeffectiveness increases when wider societal benefits, such as reduced crime and incarceration, are factored into the analysis.14
+Opioid substitution therapy (OST) is more expensive than NSP, costing between US\$360-1,070 for methadone and US\$1,230-3,170 for buprenorphine per person per year, but it is still cost-effective.
+12 OST's cost-effectiveness increases when wider societal benefits, such as reduced crime and incarceration, are factored into the analysis.13

-A study in Indonesia estimated that expanding OAT coverage from 5% to 40% in West Java would avert approximately 2,400 HIV infections, at a cost of around US\$7,000 per infection averted.15 Similarly, in Russia evidence suggests OAT would be highly cost-effective, as it would save considerable healthcare costs associated with HIV and TB.16
+A study in Indonesia estimated that expanding OST coverage from 5% to 40% in West Java would avert approximately 2,400 HIV infections in eight years, at a cost of around US\$7,000 per infection averted.14 Similarly, in Russia evidence suggests OST would be highly cost-effective, as it would save considerable healthcare costs associated with HIV and TB.15

-Some studies compare the costs of different OAT.
+Some studies compare the cost-effectiveness of different OST.
 For example, a trial in Vancouver, Canada found heroin-assisted treatment was more cost-effective than methadone maintenance therapy among people with chronic opioid dependence.
-When crime-related costs and out-of-pocket expenses were considered, heroin-assisted treatment also became cost-saving.17
+When crime-related costs and out-of-pocket expenses were considered, heroin-assisted treatment also became cost-saving.16

-3. Combined harm reduction services are significantly more cost-effective than isolated services
+3 Combined harm reduction services are significantly more cost-effective than isolated services

-Substantial evidence indicates that combining NSP, OAT and antiretroviral treatment (ART) is the most effective and cost-effective HIV strategy for people who inject drugs.^{18,19,20}
+Substantial evidence indicates that combining NSP, OST and antiretroviral treatment (ART) is the most effective and cost-effective HIV strategy for people who inject drugs.
+17,18,19

-A study from Malaysia found the combined implementation of NSP and OAT between 2006 and 2013 was both effective and cost-effective in preventing HIV, and that its cost-effectiveness would increase over time.
-The cost-effectiveness of this integrated programming had the potential to be even greater, had coverage been higher and if wider individual and societal factors been considered.21
+A study from Malaysia found the combined implementation of NSP and OST between 2006 and 2013 was both effective and cost-effective in preventing HIV, and that its cost-effectiveness would increase over time.
+The cost-effectiveness of this integrated programming had the potential to be even greater, had coverage been higher and if wider individual and societal factors been considered.20